Mike Shildt: Minor leagues

-Major leagues
+St. Louis Cardinals

 Shildt was again promoted in 2017, this time to the MLB team, as the quality control coach.
 After a rough start to the 2017 season, third base coach Chris Maloney was reassigned in the organization, and Shildt became the full-time Cardinals third base coach for the rest of the 2017 season.
 When José Oquendo was brought back for the 2018 season to be the Cardinals' third base coach, Shildt became the team's bench coach for the 2018 season.

 On July 14, 2018, Shildt was made interim manager of the Cardinals following the firing of Mike Matheny.
 He became only the eighth man to manage a Major League Baseball team despite not having ever played professional baseball at any level.
 On July 15, 2018, he collected his first major league managerial win in a 6–4 victory over the Cincinnati Reds.
-Bob Nightengale of USA Today tweeted on August 28, 2018 that the team would remove the interim tag from Shildt's title and name him the club's permanent manager, awarding him a three-year contract.
+Bob Nightengale of USA Today tweeted on August 28, 2018, that the team would remove the interim tag from Shildt's title and name him the club's permanent manager, awarding him a three-year contract.
 Shildt won his 100th game as Cardinals manager with a 6–2 win over the Pittsburgh Pirates on August 9, 2019, his 51st birthday.
 Following a 3–2 win over the Chicago Cubs on September 22, 2019, the Cardinals clinched a playoff berth for the first time in Shildt's career as manager, and the first for the team since 2015.
 He was named the National League Manager of the Year.
 The Cardinals reached the playoffs in a shortened 2020 Major League Baseball season, losing in the Wild Card series.
 During the 2021 season, the Cardinals won 17 games in a row, the longest winning streak in franchise history.
-They clinched the second Wild Card spot, but lost in the National League Wild Card Game on a two out, two-run, walk-off home run given up by Alex Reyes in the bottom of the ninth inning.
+They clinched the second Wild Card spot but lost in the National League Wild Card Game on a two-out, two-run, walk-off home run given up by Alex Reyes in the bottom of the ninth inning to the Dodgers' Chris Taylor.

-On October 14, 2021, the Cardinals announced Shildt would not return in the 2022 season having been fired due to "philosophical differences."
+On October 14, 2021, the Cardinals announced Shildt would not return in the 2022 season having been dismissed due to "philosophical differences".
 He was nominated for National League Manager of the Year following the season's end, and came in third as the award was won by San Francisco Giants Manager Gabe Kapler.